Malam Jabba

-Malam Jabba (also Maalam Jabba, Urdu: مالم جبہ) is a Hill Station and ski resort in the Hindu Kush mountain range nearly 40 km from Saidu Sharif in Swat Valley, Khyber Pakhtunkhwa Province of Pakistan.
-It is 314 km from Islamabad and 51 km from Saidu Sharif Airport.
+Malam Jabba (also Maalam Jabba, Urdu: مالم جبہ) is a hill station and ski resort in Pakistan found in the Hindu Kush mountain range.
+It is located nearly 40 km from Saidu Sharif in the Swat Valley of the Khyber Pakhtunkhwa and 314 km from Islamabad.

 Description

-Malam Jabba is home to one of the two ski resorts in Pakistan; the other is at Naltar, Gilgit Baltistan.
-On the main Madyan-Kalam road, the road turns to the right at Manglor town (12 km from Saidu Sahrif), for the Malam-Jabba Dara which has a series of small villages and settlements like Salanda, Jehanabad, Talegraam, Badar, Ser, Malam, Kishora, Spine Oba, and finally Jabba.
-Malam is a small village which comes prior to Kishora village on the main Malam-Jabba road.
-Malam is nearly 17 km from Manglor while Kishora is at 18 km distance.
-Jabba (12 km from Kishora) is the upper most part of the whole Dara (gorge).
-The Malam Jabba Ski Resort, owned by the Pakistan Tourism Development Corporation, had a ski slope of about 800m with the highest point of the slope 2804 m (9200 ft) above sea level.
-Malam Jabba Ski Resort was the joint effort of the Pakistan with its Austrian counterpart.
+Malam Jabba is home to one of the two ski resorts in Pakistan, the other being situated in Naltar, Gilgit Baltistan.
+Along the main Madyan-Kalam road, a pivotal juncture emerges at Manglor town, approximately 12 km from Saidu Sharif.
+Here, the route takes a divergent path, veering towards the Malam-Jabba Dara.
+There are several settlements, such as Salanda, Jehanabad, Talegraam, Badar, Ser, Malam, Kishora, Spine Oba, culminating in Jabba.

+The village of Malam, positioned prior to Kishora village on the principal Malam-Jabba route, is situated at an approximate distance of 17 km from Manglor.
+Continuing along the trajectory, Kishora Village materializes 18 km further.
+Ascending yet higher, Jabba emerges as the zenith of this expansive Dara or gorge, standing 12 km from Kishora.

+The Malam Jabba Ski Resort, owned by the Pakistan Tourism Development Corporation, occupies a central role in the area.
+Noteworthy for its ski slope extending over 800 meters, the resort's apex rests at an elevation of 2804 m (9200 ft) above sea level.
+This ski resort is the fruit of collaborative efforts between Pakistan and its Austrian counterpart.
 The resort was equipped with modern facilities including roller/ice-skating rinks, chair lifts, skiing platforms, telephones and snow clearing equipment.
 There was a wooden motel which had been built to house the construction workers of the ski slope and then opened to the public.